bgoodfriend/flaskapi/README.md

 ## Smoke Testing and Examples

-The worst part of my implementation is that I don't yet have Python unit tests.
-The best way to test the app is with smoke testing (Examples).
-Here are 3 different ways to test via Example.

 ### Testing via /swagger

 The API's Swagger UI at /swagger allows you to directly inject HTTP requests and see the results.
 It even shows you the actual curl it crafted.